-Provide “How to” for local health departments.
+Provide “How to” make a poster for local health departments.
+Will partner w young professionals to develop webinar on how to make a poster presentation.
 Encourage health departments to send more than one person per health department.

 Discussion about posting minutes on the NCPHA website for the section.
 Nancy suggested that the section send out at least one monthly email to members.
 Stacie will send Nancy the roster of members.

+Discussion about increasing section dues to $10.00 – will need to vote on this at business meeting during Fall conference.